Archetypes

 - Diaboromon (K)

 The original go wide deck, whose top end spams tokens for breathing and <De-Evolve>s/deletes the opponent's board when tokens are played.
 Recent support features <Alliance> to provide harder aggro and an attack-redirection Tamer, while an older top end gives <Jamming>/<Blocker> to all of the tokens for defense.
-In addition, it boasts the rare ability to completely turn off the When Evolving effects of level 7s.
+In addition, it boasts the rare ability to completely turn off the When Evolving effects of level 7s, automatically deck-checking important meta threats like Sakuyamon.

 - Gaioumon (RK)